cloudfoundry-samples/cf-ex-drupal/README.md

 1. Edit `htdocs/sites/default/settings.php` and change the `drupal_hash_salt`.
 This should be unique for every installation.
 Optionally edit any other settings, however you do *not* need to edit the database configuration.
 The file included with this example will automatically pull that information from `VCAP_SERVICES`.

+2. Edit `manifest.yml` and change `change-this-hostname-in-manifest-yml` to anything you'd like.
+If after pushing you get an error that `The route <your-host-name>.app.cloud.gov is already in use`, this value is the one to change.

 1. Push it to cloud.gov.

     ```bash